ratikapoor/ratikapoor.github.io/_posts/2020-05-28-Evolutionary-Strategies.md

 #### Tournament Selection-
-This technique is popular nowadays as it possesses less computational complexities and has an added advantage of performing at par with linear ranking or truncation without having to sort population on the basis of fitness.
+This technique is popular nowadays as it possesses less computational complexities and has an added advantage of performing at par with linear ranking without having to sort population on the basis of fitness.
 In k-way tournament selection, for each selection k individuals are randomly selected and then one with the best fitness is selected.
 Basically, conducting fight among k individuals and choosing the best among them.

 #### Why do we need crossover?